Alicja Rosolska: 2018–19: Wimbledon semifinal, first win at the Elite Trophy

 In 2018, her first significant performance was at the Premier Dubai Championships where she reached semifinals.
 Two weeks later, she reached semifinal of the Ladies Open Lugano.
 At the Madrid Open, she reached quarterfinals.
 Her grass-court season was successful.
 She started with the title at the Nottingham Open as her first grass title.
 At Wimbledon, she reached her first significant Grand Slam result, reaching semifinals.
 Partnering with Abigail Spears, she lost to eventual champions Barbora Krejčíková and Kateřina Siniaková.
 She also reached semifinals at the Premier Connecticut Open and quarterfinal of the Premier Mandatory China Open.
 At the WTA Elite Trophy, she played alongside Mihaela Buzărnescu and won first match in the round-robin stage but then lost to the following one.

 In January 2019, she advanced to the final of the Premier Sydney International.
 In April, she won the title of the green clay Premier Charleston Open.
 On her way to the trophy, alongside Grönefeld, she won all matches in the straight-sets.
 At the Elite Trophy, she lost both matches in the round-robin stage alongside Darija Jurak.

-2021–22: Major & two WTA 1000 quarterfinals, two more finals
+2021–26: Major & two WTA 1000 quarterfinals, two more finals, retirement

 At the 2020 Summer Olympics, postponed to 2021 due to COVID-19, Rosolska lost in the first round, alongside Magda Linette, to Bethanie Mattek-Sands and Jessica Pegula.

 In January 2022, she reached the semifinals of the Adelaide International 2, partnering Erin Routliffe.

 They reached the quarterfinals on the WTA 1000 level at the Qatar Ladies Open and the Miami Open.

 The pair also reached two more finals at the WTA 500 St. Petersburg Trophy and the WTA 250 Bad Homburg Open.

 At the French Open, she reached the third round for the third time in her career with Routliffe.
 She reunited with Routliffe for the Wimbledon Championships where they reached the quarterfinals.

+Rosolska announced her retirement from professional tennis in July 2026, with her final appearance being the 2026 Polish Open.